 The Elcielo Hotel features an outdoor swimming pool, a fitness center, a bar, and an onsite restaurant.

 This hotel is located in a safe area and close to El Poblado park and within walking distance of Parque Lleras and other interesting attractions.
 Of course, being a 5-star offering, you’ll get impeccable room service and you’ll be guaranteed a luxury experience.

 The Charlee Hotel

-The Charlee Hotel is also located in El Poblado and similarly to the other luxury options, Charlee features an outdoor swimming pool, a fitness center, excellent room service, free wi-fi access.
+The Charlee Hotel is also located in El Poblado and similarly to the other luxury options, Charlee features an outdoor swimming pool, a fitness center, excellent room service, and free wi-fi access.

 At this Medellín hotel, you’ll find a retro/modern design throughout the facility which creates a stunning luxury atmosphere.

 If you’re a fan of a big buffet breakfast, then this is one of the best in the city!
-The restaurant Lucia is also on site and one of the best places to eat in Medellín.
+The restaurant Lucia is also on-site and one of the best places to eat in Medellín.
 Luckily, you can work that breakfast off in the gym which even has a steam bath!